snowman12320/patent-infringement-checker/README.md

 # Patent Infringement Check App

 ## Introduction

 This app allows users to input a patent ID and a company name to perform a patent infringement check against the specified company.
 It returns the top two infringing products along with explanations of why these products potentially infringe the patent.

 ## Prerequisites

 - Node.js and pnpm installed
 - Docker installed (optional, for running with Docker)
-- Access to the Gemini API with a valid API key
+- Access to the AI model with a valid API key

 ## How to Run the App